ChimeraOS/chimera/README.md

 If the application works well please create a new issue with the app id and grid image for permanent whitelisting.

+### Install games from the Epic Games Store
+After logging in to your Epic account, you can download and install any of your games from the Epic Games Store.

+Games are automatically started with Proton.
+Not all games will work and currently controllers are not being recognized by Epic Games Store games.

 ### Upload ROMs